austin-carnahan/days-in-history-skill/README.md

 ## Examples
 * "What happened today in history?"
-* "Tell me about december 12 in history"
+* "Tell me about events in history on December 12th"
-* "What historical events happened on june 16?"
+* "What historical events happened on June 16th?"
+* "Tell me more about that..."

 ## Credits
 austin-carnahan